jyron/stockranker/README.md

 # Stockranker
+## What It Is
-Website to view, like, and comment on stocks.
+Website to view, like, and comment on stocks and coins.

 ## Todo